How to Know When to Change Your Product Packaging

 Infographic - Signs it's time to change your packaging

-Signs It’s Time to Change Your Packaging
+Signs You Need to Update Your Packaging

 Determining when to change product presentation can be tricky.
 In some cases, random design changes can annoy consumers or make your products less recognizable.
 In other cases, an update can skyrocket your sales and enhance your brand image.
-Before you start redesigning, consider the possible reasons for a packaging update.

 Your Design Is Outdated